Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/Node-Red/reTerminal-DM-Node-Red-RS485.md

 In this section we are going to install the `node-red-contrib-modbus` node, so please revise on how to [install nodes](/reTerminal-DM-Getting-Started-with-Node-Red#install-nodes).

 ### Option 1: Command line

+First of all please go ahead and refreshing your knowledge with accessing reTerminal DM via SSH, please check the steps [here](/reterminal-dm-flash-OS#install-drivers)

+Once you have access the reTerminal DM with SSH you can proceed to the steps below:

 STEP 1: Please go to Node-RED folder